drvinceknight/Year_3_game_theory_course/Content/Chapter_01-Introduction.md

 ---

-We represent nodes being part of the same information set using a dashed line\text{ (as shown in Figure \ref{L01-img05})}.
+We represent nodes being part of the same information set using a dashed line.
 In our example with Celine and Bob if both players must decide on a movie without knowing what the other will do we see that nodes **b** and **c** now have the same information set.

 ![Celine and Bob with Information Set\label{L01-img05}](images/L01-img05.png)